Afrozaktar/Interactive-Lab-Hub/Lab 1/README.md

 ## Prep (before the next lab)

 Find three other groups.
+(How?
+Maybe Slack?)
 Visit their Lab Hub pages, watch their videos, and give them reactions and feedback: tell them what you saw happening, guess the masterwork and the goals of the characters, and ask about anything that wasn't clear.